Terwilly/Terwilly/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Web development, Production audio/vidéo and Design
 - 📫 How to reach me: sylvainterwilly@gmail.com
-- ⚡ Fun fact: I'm kind with childish mind. |
+- ⚡ Fun fact: I'm kind with a childish mind. |